 3. Higher SPF = better protection.
 Myth.
 According to Consumer Reports, the difference between an SPF of 100 and an SPF of 50 is just 1%.
 The SPF of 100 is only 1% better than an SPF of 50.

 4. Sunscreens are 100% effective.
 That is a myth.
 No sunscreen can block 100% of UV rays.
 Because of this, don’t forget to use umbrellas, hats and clothing when at the beach or otherwise in the sun.

 What About Clothing?

-A simple test to see if you clothing will protect you from a sunburn is to hold it up to a light source.
+A simple test to see if your clothing will protect you from sunburn is to hold it up to a light source.
 If you can see through the fabric when you hold it to the light, then UV rays can get through it.
 As a rule, darker clothing will protect us better than lighter colored clothing.